Paranoid Android: Music video

-Remarking on the band's goals for the "Paranoid Android" music video, Yorke said that, "When it came time to make the video for that song, we had lots of people saying, 'Yeah, great, we can have another video like "Street Spirit", all moody and black and dark.'
-Well, no. We had really good fun doing this song, so the video should make you laugh.
-I mean, it should be sick, too."
-Magnus Carlsson, Swedish creator of the animated series Robin, was commissioned by the band to make the video.
-Radiohead were fans of the show, and connected with the Robin character; Jonny Greenwood described him as "affectionate" and "vulnerable", while Yorke admitted that he found Robin "quite the vulnerable character, but he's also violently cynical and quite tough and would always get up again."
-At first Carlsson sought to work on a video for "No Surprises" and was uncertain as to how to approach "Paranoid Android".
-Eventually he devised a scenario to the band's liking after he locked himself in his office for over 12 hours to stare out of the window, while listening to the song on repeat while jotting down visual ideas.
-As Carlsson did not have access to the lyrics at the time, the concept for the video was based entirely on the song's sound.
-According to Yorke, the band "deliberately didn't send Magnus the lyrics" because they "didn't want [the video] to be too literal."
+Yorke said that many people suggested Radiohead make another "moody and black and dark" music video for "Paranoid Android", similar to the video for their single "Street Spirit".
+However, Radiohead wanted an entertaining and "sick" video instead.
+Yorke said: "We had really good fun doing this song, so the video should make you laugh."

+Radiohead commissioned the Swedish animator Magnus Carlsson to make the video.
+Radiohead were fans of his animated series Robin.
+Jonny Greenwood described Robin as "affectionate" and "vulnerable", while Yorke said he found Robin "quite the vulnerable character, but he's also violently cynical and quite tough and would always get up again".
+At first, Carlsson sought to work on a video for "No Surprises" and was uncertain as to how to approach "Paranoid Android".
+To conceive the video, he locked himself in his office for over 12 hours to stare out of the window, listen to the song on repeat and jot down visual ideas.
+According to Yorke, the band did not send Magnus the lyrics as they did not want the video to be too literal.
+The concept for the video was based entirely on the song's sound.